PCRedHot/Accounting-System/README.md

 Enter the function Add an account, it will show

-    Please input the name of the account:
+    Please input the name of the account: Cash

-You can create accounts like **Debit**, **Credit**, **Salary**, or just type in the name you like.
+You can create accounts like **Credit**, **Salary**, **Food**, or type in the name whatever you like.
-In this case, we create the account named **Credit**.
+In this case, we create the account named **Cash**, it has been stored in our **Sample cases**.
 After enter the name of account, the program will ask you the type of such account

     Which type is the account?
     1. Expense Account
     2. Revenue Account
     3. Asset Account

-In this case, we make it as an Expense Account.
-Type in **1**
+In this case, we make it as an Asset Account.
+Type in **3**

-    Account named "Credit" is created!
+    Account named "Cash" is created!

+Firstly initialized account's amount is preset as 0 (float).
+After your account has been created, you can set its amount by **Set amount of account** function.

+Here we provide you a sample of created accounts list, it can also be outputed by yourself.

+    Name	Balance	Type
+    Cash	-425.000000	Asset
+    Credit	30.000000	Expense
+    Clothing	200.000000	Expense
+    Healthcare	225.000000	Expense
+    Salary	2000.339966	Revenue
+    Debit	20000.000000	Asset